thedeadman782004/serverless-ReqRes/README.md

 ## res.end()

-When Called this will stop any future before()s, plugins, or the main callback
+When called this will stop any future before()s, plugins, or the main callback

-If data has not been send yet (ex: res.send, res.json ect. (defined below) has not been called) A 200 response will be passed with an empty body
+If data has not been sent yet (ex: res.send, res.json etc. (defined below) has not been called) A 200 response will be passed with an empty body

 > > **Type:** Function
 >